jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 You can achieve up to a 75% score on the project by completing all sections except the web server app and end-to-end testing.

+- Team Selection 5%
+- Source Control 5%
+- Coding Standards 5%
+- Documentation 5%
+- Architecture 10%
+- Calculator Logic 15%
+- Calculator Logic Unit Tests 25%
+- Final Presentation 5%
+- Minimal Path Effort = 75%

-If you choose to drop sections, be sure the sections you perform are polished and demonstrate close adherence to the specifications.
+If you choose to drop sections, be certain the sections you do submit are polished and demonstrate close adherence to the specifications.
+To achieve 75% on only the sections listed above, you must achieve a perfect score on each of those sections.

 > [!WARNING]
 >
 > **Do not drop the video presentation.
 Failure to submit a video presentation will result in a 25% penalty.**

-> [!NOTE]
->
-> Projects with dropped sections are not eligible for extra credit.